 Ilja's Story

-From serial entrepreneur to AuDHD coach
+From serial entrepreneur to speaker and coach

 What do you do now, and what does your current work involve?